-In addition to the course objectives, we measure these outcomes each semester to
+In addition to the course objectives, we measure these outcomes each semester to constantly improve our courses

-- 1. Utilize basic computer concepts to accomplish the following: (a) manage files and folders in the Microsoft Windows Operating System environment; (b) compare and contrast a wide variety of hardware components and options; and (c) analyze the important issues for remaining current in technology and computer systems.

-- 2. Create, format, and edit Microsoft Word documents according to established conventions, including graphics, as well as character-level and paragraph-level options.
-Create a research paper using the Reference features of Microsoft Word.

-- 3. Create Microsoft
+- 1. Utilize basic computer concepts to accomplish the following: (a) manage files and folders in the Microsoft Windows Operating System environment; (b) compare and contrast a wide variety of hardware components and options; and (c) analyze the important issues for remaining current in technology and computer systems. - 2.
+Create, format, and edit Microsoft Word documents according to established conventions, including graphics, as well as character-level and paragraph-level options.
+Create a research paper using the Reference features of Microsoft Word. - Create Microsoft PowerPoint presentations using such techniques as adding document themes, background styles, graphics and shapes, text and object formatting, and slide transitions. - Create and format Microsoft Excel workbooks, including creating charts and using basic functions and formulas. - Create a Microsoft Access database, design basic and more complex queries of the database, and create related reports. position a report from a query.
+Create and use parameters queries and crosstab queries.
+Export data from a query to another application.

-PowerPoint

-presentations using

-such techniques as

-adding document

-themes, background

-styles, graphics and

-shapes, text and object

-formatting, and slide

-transitions.

-- 4. Create and format Microsoft Excel workbooks, including creating charts and